camconrad/station/README.md

 2. **Choose Your Action**
    - **Task Management**: Create and assign tasks.
 Label to communicate requirements.
-   - **Collaboration**: Track task progress as assignees move them from "To Do" to "Doing" and finally to "Done," facilitating transparency and accountability.
+   - **Collaboration**: Track progress as assignees move tasks from "To Do" to "Doing" and "Doing" to "Done," facilitating transparency and accountability.
    - **Compensation**: Configure payouts to automate compensation for completed tasks, ensuring contributors are rewarded promptly when tasks are marked as done.

 3. **Monitor and Manage**